tomokr/matching_clothes/README.md

 However, there's a matching clothes with different names.
 We are going to use some method (regex and NLP?) to find the matching clothes.

 ## Publish :compass:
-Publishing GitHub pages.
+:octocat:Publishing GitHub pages.
 The link is [here](https://tomokr.github.io/matching_clothes/)
 ### WIP
 - Automated publication
 - Web app